bigcommerce/dev-docs/docs/api-docs/getting-started/rest-api-authentication.md

 **Scope** grants and limits a program's ability to read and write data.
 Set the scopes to the minimum level of access your implementation needs.

-All OAuth scopes except `default` provide `read-only` permissions scopes, so that you can limit some accounts to sending `GET` and `HEAD` requests.
+All OAuth scopes except `default` provide `read-only` permissions scopes so that you can limit some accounts to sending `GET` and `HEAD` requests.

 <!-- theme: info -->
 > Webhooks are accessible from the default scope that is automatically accessible to all API accounts.